-On September 22, 1997, a grand jury indicted Petitioner for, inter alia, the crime of first-degree murder with a firearm.
-The Indictment was filed with the Circuit Court of Palm Beach County, Florida under Case Number 1997-CF-9544 BXX.
-(App.
-F - Exhibit B).
+On December 2, 1996, a grand jury indicted Petitioner for, inter alia, the crime of first-degree murder with a firearm, attempted first degree murder, and armed burglary.
+The Indictment was filed with the Circuit Court of Palm Beach County, Florida under Case Number 1996-CF-12793-B02.

-On March 1, 1999, Petitioner entered a plea of guilty to the crimes, as charged.
-After formally accepting Petitioner's guilty plea, the State trial court judge sentenced Petitioner, pursuant to Florida's sentencing statutes, to concurrent terms of life imprisonment without the possibility of parole for murder, attempted murder, and armed robbery offenses.
-(App.
-F - Exhibit C).
+On August 20, 1997, Petitioner was convicted as charged.
+After formally adjudicating Petitioner guilty, the State trial court judge sentenced Petitioner, pursuant to Florida's sentencing statutes, to concurrent terms of life imprisonment for first degree murder and 75 years imprisonment on the remaining counts.

-On May 23, 2018, Petitioner filed a Motion to Correct illegal Sentence in the State trial court claiming that the life imprisonment sentences without the possibility of parole, as applied to him for crimes committed when he was a 20- year old youth, violated the protection of the Eighth Amendment to the United States Constitution against cruel and unusual punishment.
+On August 13, 2018, Petitioner filed a Motion to Correct illegal Sentence in the State trial court claiming that the life imprisonment sentences without the possibility of parole, as applied to him for crimes committed when he was a 22 year old youth, violated the protection of the Eighth Amendment to the United States Constitution against cruel and unusual punishment.
 (App.
-F).
+D).

 Petitioner argued in the post-conviction relief motion that his life sentences should be prohibited under the Eighth Amendment because, consistent with the current medical consensus that brain development continues into late adolescence, he was comparable to a juvenile under the age of 18.
 (App.
-F).
+D).
 Petitioner sought a vacatur of the life imprisonment sentences without any possibility of parole.
-(App.
-F).
+(App.D).